learn-co-curriculum/react-hooks-forms-submit/README.md

 One benefit we get from having our form's input values held in state is an easy way to perform validations when the form is submitted.
-For example, let's say we want to require that a user enters some data into our form fields before they can submit the form successfully.
+For example, let's say we want to require that a user enter some data into our form fields before they can submit the form successfully.

-In our handle submit, we can add some validation logic to check if the form inputs have the required data, and hold some error messages in state:
+In our `handleSubmit` function, we can add some validation logic to check if the form inputs have the required data, and hold some error messages in state:

 ```jsx
 // add state for holding error messages